 Conjure up the image of smart factories that deploy intelligent robots that can learn, think and act like humans.
 This inevitably entails high levels of robotic automation: robots that can perform tasks that are not so meticulously pre-planned, take decentralised decisions and perform real-time motion planning.
-This was the vision of the EU-funded Co4Robots project: Factories of the Future with multiple robots and humans working together safely and productively on common tasks, such as item pickup, transport and delivery.
+This was the vision of the Co4Robots project: Factories of the Future with multiple robots and humans working together safely and productively on common tasks, such as item pickup, transport and delivery.
 The main challenge Co4Robots addressed was the efficient coordination of robots with different actuation, manipulation and perception capabilities.

 Centralised versus decentralised control and coordination

-Robots moving as a cohesive unit, while also splitting tasks are difficult to achieve in real time.
+Robots moving as a cohesive unit, while also splitting tasks, is difficult to achieve in real time.
 The supervision and coordination of this heterogeneous system call for a decentralised framework integrating high-level task planning, low-level motion control and robust, real-time robot perception.
 Robotic team coordination typically relies on offline, centralised planning.
 The related tasks are prepared in advance and are performed in a predefined manner.
 “Assigned paths and actions cannot help unlock the vast potential multi-robot systems can show when carrying out operations in a dynamic environment.
 Any sudden change in the environment or the type of assigned tasks would require higher levels of coordination and would thus cause the system to halt and ask for human intervention,” explains Dimos Dimarogonas, Co4Robots coordinator.
 Co4Robots addressed the need for real-time, automated task (re)-planning in the absence of a central ordering influence of a centralised system.
 “Our main focus was on improving collaboration between different types of interacting robots and between robots and humans.
 Examples include force-controlled transport, human gesture recognition, and dynamic task decomposition and allocation,” adds Dimarogonas.

 Co4Robots, robots, coordination, decentralised, real-time motion planning, Factories of the Future, linear temporal logic